Season 24 Episode 1a

 Season 24 Episode 1b

 The infamous, viral and iconic fist is back!
 Arthur is back with his anger, in an episode that feels as if it has been brought to us several times.
-I call this episode a mixture between Arthur's anger in "A is For Angry," and his out of character performance in "So Funny I Forgot to Laugh."
-The plot of this episode is very simple, Arthur has been saving his money for weeks to purchase some goofy looking Bionic Bunny sneakers.
+I call this episode a mixture between Arthur's anger in "A is For Angry," and his out-of-character performance in "So Funny I Forgot to Laugh."
+The plot of this episode is very simple, Arthur has been saving his money for weeks to purchase some goofy-looking Bionic Bunny sneakers.
 While Arthur is standing next to Buster and the Brain playing air hockey, the puck hits a glass and a green smoothie goes all over his shoes.
 Arthur gets angry and rumors spread through the entire school that Arthur has become dangerous.
-The entire episode is very simple, and can be described in less than a paragraph.
-However this is not neccesarily a bad thing, as there were still a couple of good aspects to this episode.
+The entire episode is very simple and can be described in less than a paragraph.
+However, this is not necessarily a bad thing, as there were still a couple of good aspects to this episode.

 By: Nicholas DeMarco